scionproto/scion/doc/cryptography/trc-signing-ceremony-phases.rst

 each *voting representative*, and waits for each *voting representative* to copy the needed certificates.

-The *ceremony adminstrator* reminds participants that they need to copy all certificates needed for the role of the entity they represent.
+The *ceremony administrator* reminds participants that they need to copy all certificates needed for the role of the entity they represent.
 For those who are only voters, this means the *CP sensitive voting certificate* and the *CP regular voting certificate*.
 For those who are also Certificate Authorities in